 - Been issued a Fire Permit (if required)

-- Notified all adjoining landowners/occupiers and your local fire authority
+- Notified all adjoining landowners/occupiers and the local town brigade (Picton and Warragamba)

 - Checked for Total Fire Ban or No Burn Days